How does cloud computing influence different types of businesses?

 When a business owner begins a new venture, he or she wishes to establish operations in a scalable and adaptable manner.
 In comparison to promoting the product, investing in research and development, or getting the next round of funding, establishing an IT department is a low priority.

 Historically, a developed information technology infrastructure indicated that a start-up business was suitable for an initial public offering (IPO).
 A business may demonstrate scalability by deploying a comprehensive enterprise resource planning (ERP) system and hosting it on-premises.
-At the moment, it is increasingly typical to outsource the majority of IT and retain a lean IT shop.
+Currently, it is increasingly typical to outsource most IT and retain a lean IT shop.

 The problem today is to secure provider contracts and the service levels that the CSP will confront.
 The capacity to grow the infrastructure as demand increases and swiftly adapt the service for new product lines, channels, markets, or business models are critical success criteria.